acarlyle/acarlyle.github.io/_posts/2017-04-27-enter-bork.md

 	===

 Special features of this engine include locked doors, combat, and enemy NPC's.
+Instructions for running the engine can be found on the project's

 ![zorkclassdiagram.png]({{site.baseurl}}/img/zorkclassdiagram.png)